reinarpg/reinarpg-bot/docs/api.md

 See [andrewrk/node-vec3](https://github.com/andrewrk/node-vec3)

-All points in mineflayer are supplied as instances of this class.
+All points in reinarpg-bot are supplied as instances of this class.

  * x - south
  * y - up